owofied/owofied/README.md

 # Hey there, I'm owofied! (formerly xiro) 👋

 Thanks for checking out my GitHub profile :D
-I'm a 14 year old self-taught software engineer with about 2.5 years of experience.
+I'm a self-taught software engineer with about 2.5 years of experience.
 <br/>
 I use arch (btw)